bodrick/awesome/README.md

 *   [comet-ml/comet-llm](https://github.com/comet-ml/comet-llm) - Log, Track, and Visualize your LLM Prompts and Chains
 *   [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 It has the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one intuitive interface.
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
-*   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
-Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 *   [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab) - Run virtual routers with docker
 *   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
 *   [BerriAI/liteLLM-proxy](https://github.com/BerriAI/liteLLM-proxy) -